Our Lady of Fatima University: Accreditation

 The Fatima College of Physical Therapy, Fatima College of Pharmacy, Fatima College of Hotel and Restaurant Management, Fatima College of Nursing and Fatima College of Dental Medicine programs are accredited by the Philippine Association of and Universities Commission on Accreditation (PACUCOA).

-Fatima University Medical Center and Virtual Laboratories
+Fatima University Medical Center

-Near the College of Medicine is the Fatima University Medical Center, a 150-bed hospital on the university campus.
+Near the college of medicine is the Fatima University Medical Center, a 150-bed hospital on the university campus.
 The center is an institutional partner that serves as a teaching tertiary hospital.

 Athletics

 The 'Fatima Phoenix' commonly called Team Fatima are chosen athletes who compete in basketball, volleyball, badminton, taekwondo, cheerdancing, track and field, chess, billiards, and swimming.
 Their students represent the university in NAASCU, PRISAA and other competitions.